eloylp/go-serve/README.md

 # go-serve

-HTTP server for serving local files to the network in a simple way.
+HTTP server for serving local files to the network simply.

 ### Motivation